jasonwebb/2d-space-colonization-experiments/README.md

 2. Growth can be constrained within _bounding shapes_.
 See `./core/Path.js` and `./core/Network.js`.
 3. _Obstacles_ can be defined that growth must avoid.
 See `./core/Path.js` and `./core/Network.js`.
 4. Simple SVG files can be loaded and parsed into either "bounds" or "obstacle" paths.
 See `./core/SVGLoader.js`.
-5. Auxin sources can be placed along the edges of paths, which can in turn be scaled and moved, in order to model _marginal growth_.
+5. Attractors can be placed along the edges of paths, which can in turn be scaled and moved, in order to model _marginal growth_.
 See `./marginal-growth/js/entry.js`.
 6. Multiple vein networks can be created (just add more than one "root" vein to kick off growth).
 7. Veins can be progressively thickened as they grow using a process called _auxin flux canalization_.
 Press `c` in any sketch to toggle it.
 8. Vein transparency can be smoothly blended from tip to root using _opacity blending_ (a variation of auxin flux canalization).
 Press `p` in any sketch to toggle it.